thomyks/RWTH---Master-Project/README.md

 ### ✔️ Evaluation
 Our evaluation segment details a thorough two-tiered testing procedure that assesses the robustness of our framework.
 By examining both the narrative and topic outputs, we ensure the accuracy and depth of our analytical models.

+### 📝 Final Report and Presentation
+Within this directory, you will find a comprehensive report and presentation detailing the methodologies and findings of our project.
+It serves as a culmination of the research and offers an in-depth discussion of the results and their implications.